U.S. SENIOR OPEN

 Stricker received a gold medal and custody of the Francis D. Ouimet Memorial Trophy for one year.
 He also earns an exemption into the 2020 U.S. Open Championship at Winged Foot Golf Club, June 18-21, and is exempt into the U.S. Senior Open through age 65.
 The 2020 U.S. Senior Open is scheduled for Newport (R.I.)
 Country Club, June 25-28.

-- Steve Stricker is the eighth player to win the U.S. Senior Open in his first attempt, and third wire-to-wire champion with ties, joining Simon Hobday (1994) and Olin Browne (2011).
+- Steve Stricker is the ninth player to win the U.S. Senior Open in his first attempt, and third wire-to-wire champion with ties, joining Simon Hobday (1994) and Olin Browne (2011).
 He is the first player to win with four rounds in the 60s since Roger Chapman (2012).

 - Stricker is the 14th person to win multiple senior majors in the same season.

 - Tom Watson, the 1982 U.S. Open champion who made it a record 17-for-17 in cuts made in the U.S. Senior Open this week, matched or bettered his age (69) for the third time in four rounds.
 Watson carded a 2-under 68 for a 72-hole total of 278.

 - At 250 yards, the fifth hole measured as the longest par 3 in U.S. Senior Open history.
 The previous long was the 12th hole on the East Course at The Broadmoor, which played 244 yards during Round 1 in 2008.

 - Scott McCarron, the current leader of the Charles Schwab Cup standings, carded the round of the day, a 6-under 64, moving from a tie for 46th to a tie for sixth.

 - Qualifiers Doug Garwood and Fran Quinn each posted even-par 70s to earn a share of 14th and a spot in the 2020 U.S. Senior Open.
 The low 15 and ties are exempt into the next year’s championship.